 Divergent Feature Sets

 There are things you can do in the Admin Console that you cannot do with either the CLI or Admin API.
-Similarly, there are some things you can do with the CLI, such as disabling the default backup schedule or generating a CSR, that you cannot do with the Admin Console or Admin API.
+Similarly, with the CLI you can disable the default backup schedule or generate a CSR.
+You cannot do these actions with the Admin Console or Admin API.

-In the current iteration, there is nothing you can only do with the Admin API that cannot be accomplished with either the Admin Console or the CLI.
-I expect that to change in future versions, as additional functionality can be added to the Admin API.
-Add to that the fact that FileMaker has a robust and involved community, which allows third parties to come up with innovative and interesting solutions that use the Admin API.
+In the current iteration, there is nothing you can only do with the Admin API that you cannot accomplish with either the Admin Console or the CLI.
+I expect that to change in future versions, as the Admin API gains functionality.
+Add to that the fact that FileMaker has a robust and involved community, which allows third parties to come up with innovative solutions that use the Admin API.

-One last thing to note is that the Admin API now requires all communication to go over port 16000, which is also the default required port for using the FileMaker Admin Console.
-This allows you to control access to that port and still allow generally used ports for web publishing and WebDirect, 80 and 443.
+One last note — the Admin API now requires all communication to go over port 16000, also the default required port for using the FileMaker Admin Console.
+This allows you to control access to that port and allow generally used ports for web publishing and WebDirect, 80 and 443.

 To find further documentation that gets installed with FileMaker Server, just go to your server’s URL in a web browser, with “:16000/fmi/admin/apidoc/” appended.